rib/rig/README.md

     This mode is for interactively designing a new user interface.
-    This mode is used by default if the only argument you give to Rig is a path to a UI.xml file like:
+    This mode is used by default if the only argument you give to Rig is a path to a UI.rig file like:

-        rig /path/to/my/ui.xml
+        rig /path/to/my/ui.rig

-    If the XML file doesn't exist then it will be created when you save by pressing `Ctrl-S` so long as the parent directory already exists.
+    If the file doesn't exist then it will be created when you save by pressing `Ctrl-S` so long as the parent directory already exists.

-    **Note:** When Rig is run in editor mode it will automatically search for image assets under the parent directory of your ui.xml file.
-(So under `/path/to/my` for the above example) Because of this, it would not be recommended to create a new ui.xml at the top of your home directory.
+    **Note:** When Rig is run in editor mode it will automatically search for image assets under the parent directory of your ui file.
+(So under `/path/to/my` for the above example) Because of this, it would not be recommended to create a new ui.rig at the top of your home directory.

 2. **Device Mode**